JulianFrattini/bda4sci/README.md

 │       ├── `dags.Rmd` : demonstration of specifying causal directed acyclic graphs
 │       ├── `forks.Rmd` : demonstration of the effect of a fork
 │       └── `mediators.Rmd` : demonstration of the effect of a mediator
+├── version2 : material from version 2.0 of the seminar
+│   ├── slides : slides for an intense tutorial-style seminar │       └── intro-sci.pptx : PowerPoint version for presenting
 └── sci.intro.Rproj : project file to open the project in RStudio
 ```